 However, there is another possibility if you want or need to have the applications available on both operating systems (Windows plus Mac OS) at the same time – and that is to get an Adobe volume license.
-Despite the name, anybody can buy them (not just businesses and even for just one copy), though they do offer discounts for larger purchases… and there are some additional advantages too (including the ability to order CS5 or CS5.5 instead of CS6, if that’s what you happen to need).
+Despite the name, anybody can buy them (not just businesses and even for just one copy), though they do offer discounts for larger purchases… and there are some additional advantages too.
 They’re easy to get – no signature contracts are necessary and you can pay online with a credit card, and download right away.

 [UPDATE (February 2013) – Please see this comment below for an important change on how to buy multi-platform Adobe software… The company is no longer offering the older option described here, so now customers who would like to run their apps on multiple operating systems are using this solution instead.]

 These volume products are offered “multiplatform” and are supplied with two license keys – one for each operating system – allowing you to install the software on both platforms… Just select “Multiple Platforms” on the simple online order page, it’s right there.
 You can even upgrade to these licenses from most older versions, including standard retail and education editions – with the same discounted upgrade pricing for all.
 Here is the relevant section from Adobe’s volume licensing policies page: